Designing and Implementing Green Information Systems in the Danish Health Care: A Techno-Anthropological value-driven design approach

 Abstract

-This thesis explores the impact of a sustainability dashboard on healthcare professionals’ practices, perceptions, and values in the capital region of Denmark.
-Using iterative prototype testing, participant observations, interviews, and probes, the study identifies key norms and values, enabling a comparison before and after the dashboard’s integration to analyse its effect.
-By following the experiences of unit managers and nurses, it provides insights into how the technology can be meaningfully adopted through a reconceptualization of its design.
-Positioned within the domain of Green Information Systems in healthcare, the thesis aims to make both theoretical and practical contributions to the design and implementation of such systems in the Danish healthcare.
-It employs a techno-anthropological value-oriented design approach (VtM), for data collection, analysis, and developing design recommendations.
-This approach emphasizes integrating value-oriented design features, aligning the dashboard with the core values of healthcare professionals.
-Substantiated by the concepts of technological mediation from Peter-Paul Verbeek (2019) and translation of values from Ibo Van de Poel (2021), the study advancrd the discourse on human values in technology design, by elucidating how technology mediates perceptions and practices.
-Concretely, it informs the design and implementation of a sustainability dashboard through practical design features based on healthcare professionals’ experiences.
-This contributes to the adoption of technology and environmental sustainability in the Danish healthcare and offers theoretical advancements to the Values-that-Matter framework, laying the groundwork for future research in human-centred Green IS development.
+This thesis examines what happens when a sustainability dashboard—a digital tool that visualizes sustainability information—is introduced into healthcare in Denmark’s capital area.
+Through iterative prototype testing, participant observations, interviews, and probes (exploratory tasks and materials), the study maps key norms and values among healthcare professionals and compares practices before and after the dashboard’s integration.
+By following unit managers and nurses, it shows how the technology can be meaningfully adopted by rethinking the design so it fits daily work and professional values.
+Situated within Green Information Systems in healthcare, the thesis offers both theoretical and practical contributions to the design and implementation of such systems in Denmark.
+It uses a techno‑anthropological, value‑oriented design approach, Values‑that‑Matter (VtM), for data collection, analysis, and developing design recommendations.
+This approach emphasizes embedding value‑oriented design features so the dashboard aligns with the core values of healthcare professionals.
+Drawing on the concepts of technological mediation (Peter‑Paul Verbeek, 2019) and translation of values (Ibo Van de Poel, 2021), the study clarifies how technology shapes perceptions and practices.
+Concretely, it proposes practical design features for a sustainability dashboard grounded in professionals’ experiences.
+In doing so, it supports technology adoption and environmental sustainability in Danish healthcare and advances the VtM framework, laying the groundwork for future research in human‑centred Green IS development.